avipars/ConfigFiles/README.md

-Config files for working with VSCODE and C++
+My config files for getting c and cpp to play nicely with vscode